meetjestad/mjs_gateway_configuration/README.md

 	CDIST_SET_HOSTNAME=mjs-gateway-123 ./bin/cdist config -v beaglebone.local

 After the first run, reboot the gateway to enable the new hostname.
+You let cdist issue a reboot using `./bin/cdist config -v -i cdist/conf/manifest/reboot beaglebone.local`).

 Write to embedded flash
 -----------------------